jundalisay/superb/content/en/research/sarkar/yogic-treatments/infertility-male.md

-+++
+---
-title= "Natural Remedies for Impotency and Infertility"
+title: "Natural Remedies for Impotency and Infertility"
-#heading= "Natural Treatments and Herbal Remedies"
-description= "Constipation due to the defective functioning of the liver is the main cause of piles, but generally no serious ailment can develop for one reason only" image= "/photos/consult.jpg" linkb= "/research/sarkar/yogic-treatments/infertility-female" linkbtext= "Infertility" linkf= "/research/sarkar/yogic-treatments/kidney-stones" linkftext= "Kidney-Stones" icon = "/icons/yoga.jpg"
+description: "Constipation due to the defective functioning of the liver is the main cause of piles, but generally no serious ailment can develop for one reason only"
-+++
+image: "/photos/consult.jpg"
+icon: "/icons/yoga.jpg"
+---

 ## Symptoms